-A WordPress site provides great built-in content linking features, such as custom menus, permalinks, text links, tags, categories, and archives pages, search results pages, link widgets, sidebar widgets (e.g. Latest Posts), entries RSS, a default link tool, continue reading tags, etc. Additional linking functionality can also be added to WordPress using a range of plugins.
-In short, WordPress is perfect for linking content both internally and externally.
+The WordPress CMS platform comes with built-in internal linking functions, such as menus, permalinks, image links, archives, categories, and tags pages, search results pages, link widgets, sidebar widgets (e.g. Latest Posts), entries RSS, an internal link tool, post excerpt links, etc. Additional link features can also be added to WordPress via plugins.
+In short, WordPress is an ideal platform for linking content both internally and externally.

-Internal content links are simply hyperlinks in your content to other content on your website or blog.
+Internal links are simply hyperlinks in your content pointing to other sections of your WordPress site.

 “An internal link is a type of hyperlink on a webpage to another page or resource, such as an image or document, on the same website or domain.
 Hyperlinks are considered either “external” or “internal” depending on their target or destination.
 Generally, a link to a page outside the same domain or website is considered external, whereas one that points at another section of the same webpage or to another page of the same website or domain is considered internal.” (source: Wikipedia)